7UKECREAT0R/MCCompiled/README.md

 Selection is a new concept introduced in MCCompiled to allow you to run commands under the same entity without having to re-type the selector. `select @a[lm=10]` would then make all proceeding commands be run under all players that have more than 10 levels.
 So that's different, but selectors... work pretty much the same.
 MCCompiled features a full selector parser to allow more advanced logic, and even the ability to merge selectors together.
 You can store selectors in preprocessor variables and re-use them anywhere in the code as well.

 ### Logic
 If-statements now exist.
 They act as a compact and user friendly way to specify selectors and branch out logic.
-If statements with more than one command inside are automatically compressed down into their own function file, so logic is extremely performant and well structured.
+If-statements with more than one command inside are automatically compressed down into their own function file, so logic is extremely performant and well structured.
 This is possible with normal Minecraft commands, but it's tedious.
 The selector engine also allows else-statements.
 This theme of simple-but-powerful is present throughout the entire language.

 ### Variables
 Variables are the smartest part of the language.
 You can define variables with a multitude of unique types, all of which have custom ways of displaying to raw-text and being represented under the hood.
 Variables have their own fixed-point decimal implementation and additionally support booleans or time representations.
 Still following?
-Variables allow multiple operations per statement and automatically manage temporary scoreboards.
+Variables allow multiple operations per statement and automatically manage temporary scoreboard values.

 ### Functions
-Functions allow the creating of extra function files, but with an extra catch; they actually work like functions.
+Functions allow the creating of extra function files, but with a catch; they actually work like functions.
 Functions have input parameters and return values implemented at compile time, unlocking 1000x power with the least amount of code \[citation needed\].

 ### Structs
 Ever wanted to have custom data structures?
 MCCompiled supports those too.
 You can define custom structure types and use them as variables, for whatever that might be used for.
 They also support being sent out to raw-text, so it's automatically awesome.